 After Arkansas governor Bill Clinton gave a long, boring prime time speech at the 1988 Democratic National Convention, pundits agreed that he ruined whatever tiny chance he might have of ever becoming president.

-Unlike the vast majority of European intelligentsia of the time, the Spanish PM Count of Aranda predicted in 1783 that the newborn United States was not just going to last, but also become an expansionist, great power in the future, and that its very existence would estimulate the Spanish colonies to become independent nations of their own.
+Unlike the vast majority of European intelligentsia of the time, the Spanish PM Count of Aranda predicted in 1783 that the newborn United States was not just going to last, but also become an expansionist, great power in the future, and that its very existence would stimulate the Spanish colonies to become independent nations of their own.
 As a preventive maneouver, Aranda advised King Charles III to divide the colonies between his sons and turn them into different kingdoms that would be tied in a web of alliances and look up to their Spanish counterpart as their superior, who would take the title of Emperor, with only the islands retained under direct Spanish leadership - 80 years before the first British dominions.
 The King responded that Aranda was exaggerating and that this kind of reforms was not needed.
 A century later, Spain only controlled the insular parts of its American empire, and soon after lost them to the United States.

 Bischoff also took Jim Ross off of commentary because Ross was fat and Southern and wouldn't appeal to mainstream America.
-J.R. then left for the WWE where he's become the Howard Cosell of pro wrestling.
+J.R. then left for WWE where he's become the Howard Cosell of pro wrestling.
 Jim Ross is now immortalized in the WWE Hall of Fame.

 You could probably fill this page with a dozen examples involving Bischoff, ranging from letting future legends go to making terrible decisions on matches.
 But to save space, we'll just add Chris Jericho to the list of easily recognizable faces old Eric let get away.
 The scary part?
 He doesn't see Jericho as a headliner.
 And that's as of 2010, well after Jericho established himself as one of the most popular names in the history of the WWE (see below).